Emma Stone

-Early life and education
+Early life

-Stone was born on November 6, 1988, in Scottsdale, Arizona, to Jeffrey Charles Stone, the founder and CEO of a general-contracting company, and Krista Jean Stone (née Yeager), a homemaker.
-She lived on the grounds of the Camelback Inn resort from ages twelve to fifteen.
+Emily Jean Stone was born on November 6, 1988, in Scottsdale, Arizona, to Jeffrey Charles Stone, the founder and CEO of a general-contracting company, and Krista Jean Stone (née Yeager), a homemaker.
+She lived on the grounds of the Camelback Inn resort from ages 12 to 15.
 She has a younger brother, Spencer.
-Her paternal grandfather, Conrad Ostberg Sten, was from a Swedish family that anglicized their surname to "Stone" when they immigrated to the United States through Ellis Island.
+Her paternal grandfather, Conrad Ostberg Sten, was from a Swedish family that anglicized their surname to "Stone".
 She also has German, English, Scottish, and Irish ancestry.
+She was raised Lutheran.

-As an infant, Stone had baby colic and cried frequently; she consequently developed nodules and calluses on her vocal cords while she was a child.
-She has described herself as having been "loud" and "bossy" while growing up.
-Stone was educated at Sequoya Elementary School and attended Cocopah Middle School for the sixth grade.
-Although she did not like school, she has stated that her controlling nature meant that "I made sure I got all A's".
-Stone suffered panic attacks and anxiety as a child, which she says caused a decline in her social skills.
-She underwent therapy but claims it was her participation in local theater plays that helped cure the attacks; she recalled:
+As an infant, Stone had baby colic and cried frequently.
+She consequently developed nodules and calluses on her vocal cords while she was a child.
+Stone has described herself as "loud" and "bossy" while growing up.
+She was educated at Sequoya Elementary School and attended Cocopah Middle School for sixth grade.
+Stone did not like school, though once said that her controlling nature meant that "I made sure I got all A's".
+She suffered panic attacks and anxiety as a child, and said they caused a decline in her social skills.
+Stone underwent therapy but said it was her participation in local theater plays that helped cure the attacks, recalling:

-Stone wanted to act since age four; she wanted a career in sketch comedy initially, but shifted her focus toward musical theater, and took vocal lessons for several years.
-Her acting debut, at age eleven, came in a stage production of The Wind in the Willows, playing the part of Otter.
-Stone was homeschooled for two years, during which time she appeared in sixteen productions at Phoenix's Valley Youth Theatre—including The Princess and the Pea, Alice's Adventures in Wonderland, and Joseph and the Amazing Technicolor Dreamcoat—and performed with the theater's improvisational comedy troupe.
+Stone wanted to act since age four; she wanted a career in sketch comedy initially, but shifted her focus to musical theater, and took vocal lessons for several years.
+Her acting debut, at age 11, came in a stage production of The Wind in the Willows, playing Otter.
+Stone was homeschooled for two years, during which time she appeared in 16 productions at Phoenix's Valley Youth Theatre—including The Princess and the Pea, Alice's Adventures in Wonderland, and Joseph and the Amazing Technicolor Dreamcoat—and performed with the theater's improvisational comedy troupe.
 Around this time, she traveled to Los Angeles and auditioned unsuccessfully for a role on Nickelodeon's All That.
 Her parents later sent her for private acting lessons with a local acting coach, who had worked at the William Morris Agency in the 1970s.

 Stone attended Xavier College Preparatory—an all-girl Catholic high school—as a freshman, but dropped out after one semester to become an actress.
 She prepared a PowerPoint presentation for her parents titled "Project Hollywood" (featuring Madonna's 2003 song "Hollywood") to convince them to let her move to California to pursue an acting career.
 In January 2004, she moved with her mother to an apartment in Los Angeles.
 She recalled, "I went up for every single show on the Disney Channel and auditioned to play the daughter on every single sitcom", adding, "I ended up getting none."
-Between auditions for roles, she enrolled in online high-school classes, and worked part-time at a dog-treat bakery.
+Between auditions for roles, she enrolled in online high-school classes and worked part-time at a dog-treat bakery.